Tekhlay/Leaderboard/README.md

 ### Prerequisites

--[x] A web browser like Google Chrome or Firefox. -[x] A code editor like Visual Studio Code with Git and Node.js
+- [x] A web browser like Google Chrome or Firefox.
+- [x] A code editor like Visual Studio Code with Git and Node.js

 In order to run this project you need: